Carleman type inequalities for fractional relativistic operators: Acknowledgements

 \section{Acknowledgements}

 The authors would like to express their gratitude to Aingeru Fern\'andez--Bertolin for a careful reading of the manuscript and to Pawe\l{} Sztonyk for inspiring discussions on L\'evy processes.

 The first and third authors were supported by the Basque Government through BERC 2018--2021 program and by Spanish Ministry of Science, Innovation and Universities through BCAM Severo Ochoa accreditation SEV-2017-2018.
 The second and third authors were supported by the ERCEA Advanced Grant 2014 669689 - HADE and by the Spanish research project PGC2018-094522 N-100 from the MICINNU.
-The first author is also supported by the project MTM2017-82160-C2-1-P funded by AEI/FEDER, UE.
+The first author is also supported by the project PID2020-113156GB-I00 / AEI / 10.13039/501100011033 and acronym ``HAPDE''.
+She also acknowledges the RyC project RYC2018-025477-I and Ikerbasque.